carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 ## Importing assets and adding them to the map

 Now we have the road network as the basis for our map, we now want to create some content for the map, such as buildings.
-These assets can be created using a 3D modelling application such as Autodesk Maya, 3DsMax, Blender or any other 3D application with the appropriate export options.
-It's important that at a minimum, the application is capable of `.fbx` export.
+These assets can be created using a 3D modelling application such as Autodesk Maya, 3DS Max, Blender or any other 3D application with the appropriate export options.
+It is important that, at a minimum, the application is capable of `.fbx` export.

 There are several elements needed to create an asset in CARLA:

-- Mesh - a set of 3D coordinate vertices and the associated joining edges
+- [__Mesh__](https://en.wikipedia.org/wiki/Polygon_mesh) - a set of 3D coordinate vertices and the associated joining edges
-- UV map - a mapping of 3D vertices and edges to a 2D texture space to match textures with 3D locations
+- [__UV map__](https://en.wikipedia.org/wiki/UV_mapping) - a mapping of 3D vertices and edges to a 2D texture space to match textures with 3D locations
-- Texture - a 2D image defining the colors and patterns to appear on the surface of the 3D object
+- [__Texture__](https://en.wikipedia.org/wiki/Texture_mapping) - a 2D image defining the colors and patterns to appear on the surface of the 3D object
-- Normal map - a 2D image defining the directions of the normals on the surface of the object, to add 3D variations to the object's surface
+- [__Normal map__](https://en.wikipedia.org/wiki/Normal_mapping) - a 2D image defining the directions of the normals on the surface of the object, to add 3D variations to the object's surface
 - ORM map - a map defining the regions of metallicity, roughness and ambient oclussion

+The ORM map utilises the channels of a standard RGBA encoded image to encode the map of metallic regions, roughness and ambient occlusion.
+As we define the map here, the red channel defines the metalic map, the green channel the roughness and the blue channels the ambient occlusion.
+These maps (as well as the diffuse and normal maps) can be created using an application such as [__Adobe Substance 3D painter__](https://www.adobe.com/products/substance3d-painter.html).

 Create a new folder in some appropriate location using the Unreal content browser.
 Within this folder you can either right click and select `Import to folder_location` near the top of the context menu, or drag and drop files directly into the content browser.